 With so many small businesses being built, and so many problems running them from home, the virtual office has sprung up to bridge the gap between the home office and physical office.
 With this option, business owners can take advantage of the benefits of having a fully staffed office without having to pay multiple employees or rent a complete office.

 When the business owner has clients to meet, these offices provide a convenient place.
 When there are phone calls that need to be routed, a receptionist can take the calls and forward them to the owner as needed.
-Mail services give the business a professional address, such as New York City, adding to the professional reputation of the business.
+A virtual office gives the business a professional address, such as New York City, adding to the professional reputation of the business.
 And because these spaces are shared with other small businesses, the cost is far less than renting an office to use full time.
 These hybrids between the workplace and home office give small business owners the best of both worlds.